IBM/charts/stable/ibm-dsm-dev/README.md

 This is a chart for IBM Data Server Manager.
 IBM Data Server Manager which is a database management tool.
 This chart is intended to be deployed in IBM Cloud Private.

+### New in this release

+1. Multi-platform manifest support
+2. Base OS with latest patches
+3. PostgreSQL and MongoDB beta support

 ## Prerequisites

 - Kubernetes 1.6 with Beta APIs enabled